chengxiaocx/chengxiaocx.github.io/index.md

 ## About Me

 I am a Ph.D. candidate in the [Linguistics Program](https://sc.edu/study/colleges_schools/artsandsciences/linguistics/index.php) at the [University of South Carolina](https://sc.edu).
 My research lies at the intersection of second language acquisition and cognitive neuroscience, with a focus on the processing of semantics and emotional prosody.
 I am co-advised by Drs.
-[Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php) and [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php), and I am a graduate research assistant in the [Desai Lab](https://sc.edu/study/colleges_schools/artsandsciences/psychology/research_clinical_facilities/labs/desai_lab/index.php/).
+[Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php) and [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php).
+I am currently a graduate research assistant in the [Desai Lab](https://sc.edu/study/colleges_schools/artsandsciences/psychology/research_clinical_facilities/labs/desai_lab/index.php/).

-My dissertation investigates how native and non-native speakers perceive emotional prosody in a tonal language—Mandarin Chinese, and examines how semantics influence the emotional prosody processing of L1 and L2 Chinese speakers, and utilizes [fMRI](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) to elucidate whether native speakers and L2 learners use similar brain mechanisms to process semantics and emotional prosody in Mandarin Chinese words and sentences.
+My dissertation investigates how native and non-native speakers perceive emotional prosody in a tonal language—Mandarin Chinese, and examines how semantics influence the emotional prosody processing of L1 and L2 Chinese speakers.
+I also utilize [fMRI](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) to elucidate whether native speakers and L2 learners use similar brain mechanisms to process semantics and emotional prosody in Mandarin Chinese words and sentences.

 ## News

+- **[June, 2024]** My first-authored paper examining the semantic effects on emotional prosody perception has been accepted in the *Cognition and Emotion*.
 - **[March, 2024]** I have been awarded the [Dr. Richard Walker Memorial Endowed Fellowship](https://sc.edu/study/colleges_schools/artsandsciences/walker_institute/research/student_scholarships_and_grants/index.php).
 - **[March, 2024]** Our abstract comparing [emotional prosody perception in novice and advanced L2 Chinese learners](https://osf.io/dwv32/) has been accepted for [HSP 37](https://hsp2024.github.io).
-- **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in the [Journal of Speech, Language, and Hearing Research](https://doi.org/10.1044/2023_JSLHR-23-00508).
+- **[February, 2024]** A co-authored paper on English prosodic focus marking has been published in the [*Journal of Speech, Language, and Hearing Research*](https://doi.org/10.1044/2023_JSLHR-23-00508).
 - **[December, 2023]** I have been invited for a talk at the special session on second language acquisition for [LCUGA 2024](https://www.linguistics.uga.edu/lcuga-2024).
 - **[October, 2023]** Our abstract about semantic congruence effects on emotional prosody perception has been accepted for [FPM 2023](https://lin.ufl.edu/florida-psycholinguistics-meeting-2023/).
 - **[July, 2023]** Our abstract comparing the semantic effects on emotional prosody perception in L1 and L2 speakers has been accepted for BUCLD 48, and I received the Paula Menyuk Travel Award.